Continuum of Care

 When a family member or a friend is in the midst of addiction, the community can suffer as much or more than the person of concern.
 In order to protect and support his/her habit, the person of concern resorts to manipulating others in order to get his/her needs met.

 Family members and friends may express their love for the addicted person by enabling the addiction, which sabotages the health and wellbeing for everyone.
-Enabling has many guises: denial that a problem exists, prioritizing the addict's needs over everyone else's, accusing others for the addiction, funding the addict's housing, car payments, daily needs.
+Enabling has many guises: denial that a problem exists, prioritizing the addict's needs over everyone else's, accusing others of the addiction, funding the addict's housing, car payments, daily needs.

 POST TREATMENT SUPPORT - Learning How to Be Responsible for Ourselves